sazconf/F14_ComplaintRegisterSystem/README.md

 # Conclusion

 The Environmental Complaint Management System successfully demonstrates the implementation of relational database concepts using ADO.NET and SQL Server in a desktop application environment.
-The project integrates CRUD operations, Stored Procedures, SQL Views, Data Binding, Validation, and SQL Injection demonstration to provide a structured and efficient complaint management workflow.
+The project integrates CRUD operations, Stored Procedures, SQL Views, Data Binding, Validation, secure search systems, and SQL Injection demonstration to provide a structured and efficient complaint management workflow.